A list of all jobs, including general teaching applications, can be found in:

 - a Bachelor of Education Degree or equivalent recognized by Alberta Education.

-- strong list of references
+- list of references able to speak to current teaching practice

 Beyond technical requirements, we also look for philosophical alignment with our values and learning approach.